-Glen Sturtevant grew up in a middle class home in rural Spotsylvania County.
-He learned the value of hard work while working through high school at his neighborhood grocery store.
-As a young man, Glen was very involved in Scouting, and after demonstrating his commitment to community service and servant leadership, he was awarded the rank of Eagle Scout.
+Growing up in a middle class home in rural Spotsylvania County, Glen learned the value of hard work while working through high school at his neighborhood grocery store.
+Involved in Scouting, Glen learned the importance of community service and servant leadership while earning his Eagle Scout.

-After passing the Virginia state bar, Glen and Lori moved to Richmond and started their family.
-The adoption of their children motivated Glen to get involved improving Richmond Public Schools.
-As a concerned parent, he helped lead the Richmond Public Schools Education Foundation, a non-profit focused on working with the private sector to support educational excellence in the school system.
+After school, Glen and Lori started raising their family in Richmond.
+As they began adopting their four beautiful children, Glen got involved in working to improve Richmond Public Schools.
+He helped lead the Richmond Public Schools Education Foundation, a non-profit focused on working with the private sector to support educational excellence in the school system.

-While on the School Board, Glen led the efforts to audit every department of Richmond Public Schools and similarly to support the online posting of the school system’s check register so that taxpayers could see exactly where their dollars are spent.
-Glen was the driving force behind moving Richmond Public Schools to a zero-based budget.
-Just like the private sector, Glen believes that the educational system should justify how taxpayer dollars are spent to ensure they are directed to the classroom, and not expanding bureaucracy.
+On the School Board, Glen led the efforts to audit every department of Richmond Public Schools and to post the school system’s check register online so that taxpayers can see exactly where their dollars are spent.
+Most importantly, Glen led the effort to move Richmond Public Schools to a zero-based budget.
+Just like the private sector, the school system should justify how taxpayer dollars are spent to ensure they are directed to the classroom, not expanding bureaucracy.

-As a practicing attorney, Glen has been recognized as a “Rising Star” by his peers and was honored with the Virginia State Bar Service Award.
-Glen has undertaken efforts to provide pro bono legal services to survivors of natural disasters and mass emergencies across the Commonwealth.
+As a practicing attorney, Glen represents veterans and their family members all over the country and around the world and has been recognized as a “Rising Star” by his peers.
+Glen led the effort to provide pro bono legal services to survivors of natural disasters, mass emergencies, and terrorist attacks across the Commonwealth.